General election: six ways to build a better world

 Download our election briefing to read up on important questions on global poverty, climate change and Britain's role in the world.

 3. Pray with us

 Pray for your election candidates at this time, and ask for God’s guidance as we seek to bring about a world transformed.
-Download our new prayer and share it with your friends and family.

 4. Keep speaking up